-The theme of life in a metropolis and participation in a modern technical civilisation, with a slight futurological aspect, also appears in two other Podsadecki's compositions from the same year: Portret Mariana Czuchnowskiego and Rok mija, świat pędzi dalej (editor's translations: Portrait of Marian Czuchnowski; A Year Passes, the World Goes On).
-Those photomontages were considered examples of catastrophism, which was a popular trend in the culture of the 1920s and 1930s.
-The theme included not only the mentioned motifs of civilizational progress and the development of technology, but above all the subject of war, often depicted as an apocalyptic vision of the future.
-In popular fiction it was represented by, among others, Tadeusz Konczyński's Koniec świata / Ostatnia godzina (editor's translation: The End of the World / The Last Hour), published in 1921, while the issue of civilizational progress was addressed by Michał Rusinek in his book Bunt w krainie maszyn (editor's translation: The Revolt in the Land of the Machines) from 1928.
+The theme of life in a metropolis and participation in a modern technical civilisation, with a slight futurological aspect, also appears in two of Podsadecki’s other compositions from the same year: Portret Mariana Czuchnowskiego and Rok Mija, Świat Pędzi Dalej (Portrait of Marian Czuchnowski; A Year Passes, the World Goes On, trans.
+MG).
+These photomontages were considered examples of catastrophism, which was a popular trend in the culture of the 1920s and 1930s.
+The theme included not only the mentioned motifs of civilisational progress and the development of technology, but above all the subject of war, often depicted as an apocalyptic vision of the future.
+In popular fiction it was represented by, among others, Tadeusz Konczyński’s Koniec Świata / Ostatnia Godzina (The End of the World / The Last Hour, trans.
+MG), published in 1921, while the issue of civilisational progress was addressed by Michał Rusinek in his book Bunt w Krainie Maszyn (The Revolt in the Land of the Machines, trans.
+MG) from 1928.

-City – Mill of Life seems to represent this cultural trend, which was based on a deeply transformed vision of contemporary urban reality.
+City – Mill of Life seems to represent this cultural trend, which was based on a deeply transformed vision of the contemporary urban reality.
 This composition may be considered one of the numerous futurological and architectural fantasies created at that time.
-It is dominated by piled up solid figures of modern tower blocks, which form a compact mass, dynamized by the contrast of different spatial perspectives in which individual buildings were shown.
-This creates an impression that the architecture is dominating and unstable at the same time, overwheling its inhabitants.
-It is an image of a city's growth in the era of developed technical civilisation, materialising Tadeusz Peiper's manifesto: City, Mass, Machine.
+It is dominated by the piled up masses of modern tower blocks, which form a compact mass, dynamised by the contrast of different spatial perspectives in which the individual buildings were shown.
+This creates an impression that the architecture is dominant and unstable at the same time, overwhelming its inhabitants.
+It is an image of a city’s growth in the era of developed technical civilisation, materialising Tadeusz Peiper’s manifesto: City, Mass, Machine.
 Is the city, however, presented here as a dangerous, hostile world – which not only overwhelms men with its scale, but also gets out of their control – to ultimately turn against its inhabitants?
-This work appears to contain only a few characteristic elements of urban dystopia, a vision of a hostile urban space, threatening those who live in it, the best example of which is Fritz Lang's Metropolis.
+This work appears to contain only a few characteristic elements of an urban dystopia, a vision of a hostile urban space, threatening those who live in it, the best example of which is Fritz Lang’s Metropolis.

-City – Mill of Life depicts Chicago's and New York's skyscrapers, constituting a compact, dynamic structure.
+City – Mill of Life depicts Chicago and New York’s skyscrapers, constituting a compact, dynamic structure.
 In the foreground human figures are visible.
-It is because of them that the modern metropolis gains its dangerous dimension, turning into a scenery of bloody crimes.
-We see a gang shooting, a victim falling on the ground, a policeman coming around the corner.
-Above the participants of those criminal stories there is a woman's face.
+It is because of them that the modern metropolis gains its dangerous dimension, turning into a scene of bloody crimes.
+We see a gang shooting, a victim falling to the ground, a policeman coming around the corner.
+Above the participants of those criminal stories is a woman’s face.
 She is deeply moved and surprised, with her eyes and lips wide open, and hands raised to her head.
-Podsadecki placed her in the center of the whole composition.
-She does not see the bloodletting on the streets of the city, her eyes are directed upwards, where, as in Lang's film, planes are circling between skyscrapers and athletes are performing acrobatics in the air.
+Podsadecki placed her in the centre of the whole composition.
+She does not see the bloodletting on the streets of the city, her eyes are directed upwards, where, as in Lang’s film, planes circle between skyscrapers and athletes perform acrobatics in the air.
 In Podsadecki's work there is a stark contrast between the top storeys of the skyscrapers and the bottom – the criminal underworld.

 Kazimierz Podsadecki, City – Mill of Life, photomontage, 1929, Museum of Art in Łódź.